 The Eurasian and American tectonic plates may now be pulling apart in Thingvellir National Park, but over a thousand years ago this was the site where Iceland's first parliament came together

 Hike to the tongue of Europe's biggest glacier and marvel at the waterfall of Svartifoss in Skaftafell National Park

 Southern Iceland is a world of striking contrasts.
 Glide past blue-white icebergs on a boat tour of Jokulsarlon glacier lagoon, and soak up the silence of the surrounding grey sand desert

-  Iceland can be an expensive destination in many ways, from museum entrance fees to visiting a cafe, but especially in terms of eating out.
+Iceland can be an expensive destination in many ways, from museum entrance fees to outdoor activities, but especially in terms of eating out.
 Your leader will be able to advise on how to save money.
 In remote areas the only option for dinner will be at the guesthouse we are staying at.
 Please stock up on food at a supermarket prior to arrival if you would like to opt out eating at the guesthouse's restaurant.

 The destinations visited on this trip can be cold throughout the year, especially at the start and end of the season and at night.
 Please bring appropriate clothing for adverse weather conditions.
 There may be the rare occasion where your leader has to alter the itinerary and activities due to the weather.
 In this case an alternative will be offered.

 Due to the remote locations we visit, there are a few long drives on this trip.
 This is a great opportunity to enjoy the scenery and spend some time getting to know the other members of your group.